revbayes/revbayes.github.io/tutorials/convergence/index.md

 * One or few parameters failing

-For the first case, we should run the MCMC longer to get more samples.
+For the first case, we should adjust the MCMC to be more efficient.
+This can be done by increasing the weights on the moves of the parameters that failed, using other MCMC algorithms (such as adaptive MCMC or Metropolis-Coupled MCMC), increasing the number of iterations, etc.
 In the second case, we should increase the weights on the moves or even add more moves for the specific parameters that failed.